 PMLA court refuses to drop FEO proceedings against Mehul Choksi

-Once the central government had, in February 2018, entrusted investigation into the affairs of companies linked to Choksi to the Serious Fraud Investigation Office (SFIO), the ED could not continue with proceedings arising from the same set of allegations, Choksi contended
+A PMLA court rejected Mehul Choksi's applications against ED's proceedings under the FEO Act, affirming that parallel probes by other agencies are allowed.

-MUMBAI: A special Prevention of Money Laundering Act (PMLA) court on Monday rejected two applications filed by fugitive diamantaire Mehul Choksi seeking to stall proceedings initiated by the Enforcement Directorate (ED) under the Fugitive Economic Offenders (FEO) Act.
+A special Prevention of Money Laundering Act (PMLA) court on Monday rejected two applications filed by fugitive diamantaire Mehul Choksi against proceedings initiated by the Enforcement Directorate (ED) under the Fugitive Economic Offenders (FEO) Act.

 Choksi had, in one of the applications, argued that following the liquidation of his company Gitanjali Gems Ltd under the Insolvency and Bankruptcy Code (IBC) and the appointment of an official liquidator by the National Company Law Tribunal (NCLT), only the liquidator was competent to represent the company and that no director or former management could continue to do so.
 Accordingly, he sought issuance of notices to the official liquidator to represent Gitanjali Gems Ltd in the ongoing FEO proceedings.